Adriks976/udacity-Project4/README.md

 You can now access the app on localhost port 8000. [http://localhost:8000](http://localhost:8000)

 You can delete when you've finished the pod with the command `kubectl delete pod prediction`

+#### deployment file

+In this repository you'll find a yaml file [kubernetes-prediction.yml](kubernetes-prediction.yml)

+with the command `kubectl apply -f kubernetes-prediction.yml` you will create 3 kubernetes resources:

+- deployment
+- service
+- hpa

+then run `kubectl port-forward svc/prediction 8000:80`

+You can now access the app on localhost port 8000. [http://localhost:8000](http://localhost:8000)

+You can delete when you've finished by running the command `kubectl delete -f kubernetes-prediction.yml`

 ## Test the application